-13. Logging, Monitoring and Incident Response
+13. Logging, Monitoring and Incident Response Responsibility: University IT Custodians

-- a) The University will maintain a security operations centre (SOC) capability to proactively detect security incidents based on analysis of logs and user behaviour with ability to respond to incidents on a 24x7 basis. - b) The University will develop and maintain a security incident response framework including an incident response plan and playbooks addressing different scenarios such as ransomware. - c) Security logs must be protected against unauthorised changes and analysed on a regular basis in order to identify potential unauthorised activities and facilitate appropriate follow up action.
+- a) The University will establish a security operations centre (SOC) capability to proactively detect security incidents based on analysis of logs and user behaviour with ability to respond to incidents on a 24x7 basis. - b) The University will develop and maintain a security incident response framework including an incident response plan and playbooks addressing different scenarios such as ransomware. - c) Security logs must be protected against unauthorised changes and analysed on a regular basis in order to identify potential unauthorised activities and facilitate appropriate follow up action.